ohmpi/ohmpi/doc/source/Ohmpi.rst

 .. note::
-   Everyone willing to get involved is  welcome in OhmPi Project!.
+   Everyone willing to get involved is welcome in the OhmPi Project!.